 Decker College is collaborating with Ascension Lourdes Hospital to create the Ford Family Wellness Center for Seniors, which will provide primary healthcare and holistic health and wellness services for older persons.

-This facility will be located at 27 Jenison Ave., and is expected to be completed in December 2021.
+This facility will be located at 27 Jenison Ave.
+The estimated completion date is late 2022/early 2023.